QUALIFICATIONS & REGISTRATION

 3) This screening will not provide an OFA exam.

-If you have an animal that has been formally trained as a 'Service Animal', other than a canine, you may still plan to register.
+If you have an animal that has been formally trained as a 'Assistance Animal', other than a canine, you may still plan to register.
 When you call to secure your appointment with a local participating ophthalmologist, you will need to make sure this species is able to participate in the event at that location (e.g. felines, equines [mounted patrol], etc.) Horses can be tricky because special facilities are needed to screen equines.
 We will provide a separate list for equine owners if you contact the office.

 The definition of "qualified Service Animals" to be screened during this event applies only to this ACVO/StokesRX National Service Animal Eye Exam Event.
 ACVO is not a publicly funded organization and may define the qualification parameters for this event.

 Step 1 - Check that a clinic is located in your area.
 If you don't see your location(s), you may consider neighboring states/major cities.

 Learn which cities usually have participating ophthalmologists.
 Note: this may change slightly from year to year.